mundschenk-at/arconix-post-type-helper/README.md

     $acb = new Arconix_Books_Admin( 'books' );

-As we saw earlier, the class accepts two arguments, the post type we're customizing and the texdomain (optional) for translations.
+As we saw earlier, the class needs only one argument passed to it -- the post type name this admin customization will apply to.

 ## Contribute